 Minor comments

 Line 62 – “…is more thermodynamically favorable…”

+We thank the reviewer for pointing these out.
+We have updated these corrections in the manuscript.

 Supplemental file 1 – indicating Units for amounts would be helpful to the readers?

 In Supplemental file 1, the column “amount” refers to the concentration of the metabolite in the extraction solution in units of µM and the column “amount_int” refers to the concentration of the metabolite calculated to have been present in the cytoplasm, also in units of µM.